schranz-search/schranz-search/src/SEAL/Adapter/Multi/README.md

 # Schranz Search SEAL Multi Adapter

-The `MultiAdater` allows to write into multiple adapters.
+The `MultiAdapter` allows to write into multiple adapters.

 > This is a subtree split of the `schranz-search/schranz-search` project create issues in the [main repository](https://github.com/schranz-search/schranz-search).